How to Resolve Team Conflicts When You’re Working from Home

 Fundamentally, there are two kinds of conflict: productive or destructive.

 Conflict is going to pop up now and then in your organization. $359 billion in paid hours, the equivalent of 385 million working days, are lost each year to workplace conflict!
-Knowing how to spot destructive conflict and how to diffuse it before it spirals out of control and takes down a whole meeting or team work day is an important skill.
+Knowing how to spot destructive conflict and how to diffuse it before it spirals out of control and takes down a whole meeting or teamwork day is an important skill.
 And since we’re all working from home, the ways we communicate have shifted accordingly, and this brings added challenges to the task of conflict resolution.

-There are a number of go-to techniques when it comes to conflict resolution, and when it comes to remote work we have to lean on the ones that rely on verbal or written communication, as those are usually the only tools we have on hand from our own home offices.
+There are a number of go-to techniques when it comes to conflict resolution, and when it comes to remote work, we have to lean on the ones that rely on verbal or written communication, as those are usually the only tools we have on hand from our own home offices.
 Communication and mutual understanding are your goals with the majority of these tactics; many conflicts calm down or disappear altogether when both parties are able to get on the same page, and talking through our individual perspectives is the best way to get the other person there.
-Here are those techniques with an example of each:

-• Shoe Stepping: Use this approach to put yourself in the shoes of the person with whom you’re engaged with a conflict, which may help you value their perspective more.
+• Shoe Stepping: Use this approach to put yourself in the shoes of the person with whom you’re engaged in a conflict, which may help you value their perspective more.
 Say, “I’m struggling to understand your perspective and I’d like to; can you tell me more about…”

 • Going Upstream: This approach will help you understand how the person came to draw the conclusion you might be opposed to.
 When you know how they formed their opinion or idea, you might become more tolerant of their position.
 Say, “Help me understand what led you to that conclusion…”